rodrigocfd/windigo/README.md

 }
 ```

-To release an `.exe` file, run the command:
+To release the `.exe` file, run the command:

 ```
 go build -ldflags "-s -w -H=windowsgui"